Alexandra Smirnova: Early life

-When she graduated from the Catherine Institute, both her mother and grandmother had passed away.
+When she graduated from the Catherine Institute, both her mother and grandmother had died.
 In 1826 she became Lady-in-waiting to the Dowager Empress Maria Feodorovna, after her death in 1828, the Empress Alexandra Feodorovna.
 She was described as attractive, intelligent, with a “sharp tongue,” one of the Empress’s favorites, “on a short leg” with Nikolai Pavlovich and his brother Mikhail, Rosset nevertheless did not limit her interests to court life.
 She was friends with Nikolay Karamzin's daughter Sofia Nikolaevna and visited the salon of her stepmother E.A.
 Karamzina which was the center of St. Petersburg cultural life in the 1820s-40s.